TR-909 Samples Worth Checking Out

 A quick word about other options.
 If you’re looking for a VST emulation of the TR-909, you should consider d16 Group’s Drumazon 2 (which was clearly named by one of the aforementioned music nerds) or Audiorealism Drum Machine.

-If you’re a purist, Roland has a official TR-909 Software Rhythm Composer which is definitely a powerful piece of software.
+If you’re a purist, Roland has an official TR-909 Software Rhythm Composer which is definitely a powerful piece of software.
 And for the economically challenged, the Roland50 Studio is a free way to get some cool ideas for a track started in your browser.
 I’ll be honest, I prefer Roland50’s interface to most other drum machine plugins.
 There, I said it.

 In terms of hardware, from boutique clones to imaginative reinventions, there are plenty of options out there.
 The Roland’s TR-8s is probably in the sweet spot between authenticity and flexibility, but you could also get Behringer’s excellent RD-9, or hop on your Maschine if you’re not too precious about the x0x workflow…